RemiBou/BrowserInterop/README.md

 This library provides access to browser API in a Blazor App.

 The following criteria are taken into account for choosing if an API must be handled :
-- Is it already doable with Blazor (like xhr or dom manipulation) ?
+- Is it already doable with Blazor (like XHR or DOM manipulation) ?
 - Is that part of the standard ?
 - Is that implemented by most browsers ? (> 75% in caniuse)

 This library aim at providing some added value which are :
+- Better deserialization than default : DomString, Infinity, Array-like map ...
 - Better typing : duration as TimeSpan, string as enum ...
 - Use IAsyncDisposable for method call that must be executed around a code block (like profiling) or event subscription
 - Func for event subscription
-- Check for method implementation

 I use the following website for discovering API description https://developer.mozilla.org/en-US/docs/Web/API and this one for finding out if it is implemented  https://caniuse.com/.